hbmartin/ios-podcast-player-comparison/README.md

-# iOS Podcast Player / Client Comparison
+# iOS Podcast Player App Comparison

 🔔 Many features of Overcast have been removed in the latest release.
 Those changes are only partially documented here.